 An Act to amend the Law of the State in consequence of the coming into existence of The Confederation of Western Australian Industry (Incorporated) and the amalgamation therewith of The West Australian Chamber of Manufactures (Incorporated).

-[Assented to 10 September 1976]

 Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title